clio-lang/clio/docs/install.md

 `npm run link`

 If you are planning to make changes to the local clio installation, you will need to specify its location in the `CLIOPATH` environment variable.
 This ensures, that local clio packages will be used when building a project.

+### Setting CLIOPATH on MacOS/Linux
 Add this line to your `.bashrc` file:

 ```
 export CLIOPATH=<path-to-clio-installation>
 ```

+### Setting CLIOPATH on Windows

+TBD